vogelchr/e1_sam4_usb/README.txt

 	  => (vogelchr) Nice, didn't know this, but will probably not change.

-	 - diescrete resistors instead of U$2 resistor array is probably lower cost in SMT, as it's a standard 10k resistor reel and not one more "cut-tape" reel only for that part

 	   => (vogelchr) I think I'll add 10k quad resistor arrays for all the random pullup/pulldowns, will cut down on